Tips for Appealing A Conviction

-Most people charged with crimes will want to retain an experienced criminal defense attorney as soon as possible to avoid the potential consequences of conviction.
+Most people charged with crimes will want an experienced criminal defense attorney as soon as possible to avoid the potential consequences of conviction.
 However, there are some circumstances where you find yourself dealing with a conviction when you did not expect it.
 For this reason, you need to be prepared to be informed about appealing your conviction.

 If something was handled incorrectly in your case and you believe that your rights were violated, filing an appeal is often the best and only option available to you.

 - ask a higher court to reverse a conviction.
 An appeal is a formal request to the appellate court to change the decision of a lower court upon review.
 You can challenge the conviction itself or the sentence.

 If your intermediate appellate court following your conviction upholds that conviction, you may still consider moving your case forward to the state’s highest court and then to the Supreme Court.
 Discretionary jurisdiction applies to higher appellate courts which means they can opt not to review a case at all.
 Consulting directly with your criminal defense attorney and figuring out your best option is important.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
-If you are seeking legal advice, please contact our law firm directly.